Classical Spin Liquid State in the $S=\frac{5}{2}$ Heisenberg Kagom\'e Antiferromagnet Li$_9$Fe$_3$(P$_2$O$_7$)$_3$(PO$_4$)$_2$: Abstract

 \section{Abstract}

 We investigate the low temperature magnetic properties of a $S=\frac{5}{2}$ Heisenberg kagom\'e antiferromagnet, the layered monodiphosphate Li$_9$Fe$_3$(P$_2$O$_7$)$_3$(PO$_4$)$_2$, using magnetization measurements and $^{31}$P nuclear magnetic resonance.
-An antiferromagnetic-type order sets in at $T_{\rm N}=1.3$~K and a characteristic magnetization plateau is observed at 1/3 of the saturation magnetization below $T^* \sim 5$~K. A moderate $^{31}$P NMR line broadening reveals the development of anisotropic short-range correlations within the plateau phase concomitantly with a gapless spin-lattice relaxation time $T_1 \sim k_B T / \hbar S$, which both point to the presence of a semiclassical nematic spin liquid state predicted for the Heisenberg kagom\'e antiferromagnetic model.
+An antiferromagnetic-type order sets in at $T_{\rm N}=1.3$~K and a characteristic magnetization plateau is observed at 1/3 of the saturation magnetization below $T^* \sim 5$~K. A moderate $^{31}$P NMR line broadening reveals the development of anisotropic short-range correlations concomitantly with a gapless spin-lattice relaxation time $T_1 \sim k_B T / \hbar S$, which may point to the presence of a semiclassical nematic spin liquid state predicted for the Heisenberg kagom\'e antiferromagnetic model or to the persistence of the zero energy modes of the kagom\'e lattice under large magnetic fields.

 Magnetic frustation sets as a playground for the discovery of new exotic phases of quantum matter.
-The Heisenberg antiferromagnetic model on the kagom\'e lattice (KHAF) constitutes the archetype of the frustration in two dimensions, whose ground-state and exotic spin dynamics still remain topical questions in quantum magnetism even after 30 years of research \cite{IFM,Norman2016,Broholm2020,Khuntia2020}.
+The Heisenberg antiferromagnetic model on the kagom\'e lattice (KHAF) constitutes the archetype of the frustration in two dimensions, whose ground-state and exotic spin dynamics still remain topical questions in quantum magnetism even after 30 years of research \cite{IFM,Norman2016,Broholm2020,Khuntia2020,Wang2021}.

 Early on, Chalker \textit{et al.}\cite{Chalker1992} highlighted the distinctive magnetic properties of the classical ($S=\infty$) KHAF, for which thermal fluctuations select a spin nematic, or coplanar, ground state via the order-by-disorder mechanism in zero field \cite{Villain1980,Henley1989}, with spins on a single triangle oriented at 120$^{\circ}$ from each other (Fig.\ref{kagome}e).
 Its spin dynamics is governed by zero-energy soft modes, i.e. special lines of weathervane defects \cite{Ritchey1993}.
 The order-by-disorder mechanism is also responsible for the remarkable existence of semiclassical fractional plateaus of magnetization in frustrated magnets \cite{IFM,Honecker2004,Kageyama1999,Matsuda2013,Capponi2013,Nishimoto2013}.
 In particular, the 1/3 plateau --a hallmark of frustration\cite{IFM,Cabra2002}--, arising from collinear \textit{uud} spin configurations (Fig.\ref{kagome}d), has been observed in the triangular compounds Cs$_2$CuBr$_4$\cite{Ono2003} and RbFe(MoO$_4$)$_2$\cite{Inami1996,Svistov2003,Svistov2006} but remains debated and/or difficult to observe for quantum kagom\'e antiferromagnets with large interaction \cite{Okuma2020} or with deviations from the pure KHAF model \cite{Okamoto2011,Ishikawa2015}.